 Blue Mountains festivals and fairs are exceptional – visitors and locals alike make the best of a celebration.
 In October, the Leura Gardens Festival and the Leura Village Fair overlap as this is the ‘flowering’ season.

-Hours: Sat 8 October 9am–4.30pm
+Sat 6 October 9am–4.30pm

-Sun 9 October 9am–3.30pm
+Sun 7 October 9am–3.30pm

 This festival highlights the innovative sustainability initiatives that are deeply rooted in the Blue Mountains while offering entertaining competitions on the day – most beautiful pet chook, best jam making, a chocolate cake competition and a scarecrow competition.
 It’s great fun and lots of scrumptious food and produce are for sale.
 The event is also organised by the Leura Village Association – business women and men of Leura.

-Winter Magic Festival celebrates Winter Solstice in Katoomba.
-Like no other festival in the Blue Mountains, Katoomba comes alive with hundreds of vendor stalls, a huge costume parade, competitions and performances.
+We love Winter Magic, so fingers crossed, in June 2019 you will join in the Grand Parade!
 It is the biggest bash of the year.
 Leura joins in the festive mood with shop window decorations and winter menus in cafés.
-Come early and stay late – dress for chilly weather!
+Come early and stay late – dress for chilly, chilly weather!